doritoes/iploc8.com/3_Docker.md

 Create and Build the Web App Container

 Overview:
-- Clone the application from Github
+- Clone the application from GitHub
 - Optionally customize the web application
 - Build the image
 - Test the image in Docker